PAT Configuration on Cisco Routers Explained

 A.B.C.D

-Through this option we can match a single address or a range of addresses.
-To match a single address, simply type its address.
-To match a range of addresses, we need to use wildcard mask.
+This option matches a single address or a range of addresses.
+To match a single address, specify its address.
+To match a range of addresses, use the wildcard mask.

 Wildcard mask

-Just like subnet mask, wildcard mask is also used to draw a boundary in IP address.
-Where subnet mask is used to separate network address from host address, wildcard mask is used to distinguish the matching portion from the rest.
-Wildcard mask is the invert of Subnet mask.
-Wildcard can be calculated in decimal or in binary from subnet mask.
+A wildcard mask draws a boundary in the IP address.
+A subnet mask separates the network address from the host address.
+A wildcard mask distinguishes the matching portion from the rest.
+A wildcard mask is the inverse of the Subnet mask.

-We have three hosts in lab.
-Let’s create a standard access list which allows two hosts and denies one host.
+Create a standard access list that allows two hosts and denies one.

 R1(config)#access-list 1 permit 10.0.0.10 0.0.0.0